Lupin the Third: Publication history

-While Lupin, Fujiko, Jigen and Goemon frequently operate together for their own goals, the author considered them not to be a true group as they have their own individual interests.
-In the manga they operated individually, but in the anime adaptations the group tend to work together.
+While Lupin, Fujiko, Jigen and Goemon frequently worked together for their own goals, the author considered them not to be a true group as they had their own individual interests.
+In the manga they operated individually, but in the anime adaptations the group work together more often.

-Inspector Zenigata was conceived as Lupin's archrival to create a "human Tom and Jerry".
+Inspector Zenigata was conceived as Lupin's arch-rival to create a "human Tom and Jerry" dynamic.

 When Monkey Punch began Lupin III, he was already working on another series, Pinky Punky.
 Monkey Punch enjoyed writing outlaw characters, and both Lupin III and Pinky Punky made use of outlaws as central characters.
 According to him, this made it easy for him to write two series without much pressure.
-Monkey Punch enjoyed puzzles and mysteries such as Columbo and Agatha Christie novels, and was also inspired by The Three Musketeers and the movies of Alfred Hitchcock.
-He believed the characters of Lupin and Fujiko were similar to the characters of D'Artagnan and Milady de Winter, and described them as "Not necessarily lovers, not necessarily husband and wife, but more just having fun as man and woman with each other".
+Monkey Punch enjoyed puzzles and mysteries works such as the television series Columbo and Agatha Christie novels, and was also inspired by The Three Musketeers and the films of Alfred Hitchcock.
+He believed the characters of Lupin and Fujiko were similar to the characters of D'Artagnan and Milady de Winter, and described them as "Not necessarily lovers, not necessarily husband and wife, but more just having fun as man and woman with each other."
 Another influence on the manga was Mad magazine.
-Monkey Punch said the appeal of drawing Lupin comes from the character being able to go anywhere without obstacles and being able to do whatever he wants, whenever he wants.
-However, this is contrasted by the appeal of Zenigata's strict personality.
-Originally the series was only expected to last three months, but due to its popularity, Monkey Punch continued to draw it.
+Monkey Punch said the appeal of drawing Lupin came from the character being able to go anywhere without obstacles and being able to do whatever he wants, whenever he wants.
+However, this was contrasted with Zenigata's strict personality.
+Originally the series was only expected to last three months, but due to its popularity, Monkey Punch continued to write it.
 However, despite his happiness at its success, he expressed confusion over its popularity.

 Monkey Punch said that he believed the story could never end but that if it had to, both Zenigata and Lupin would have to end as equals.
 They would either both fail, both win, or both get very old.

 Copyright issues

-Monkey Punch did not ask permission to use the Arsène Lupin name and at the time Japan did not enforce trade copyrights.
-By the time Leblanc's estate launched legal action in Japan, the name was considered to have entered into common use.
+Monkey Punch did not ask permission to use the Arsène Lupin name, and at the time, Japan did not enforce trade copyrights.
+By the time Leblanc's estate launched legal action in Japan, the name was considered to have entered into common usage.
 However, this was not the case in North America and Europe, and several foreign releases of Lupin III media dropped the Lupin III title and the character himself was renamed to "Rupan" or "Wolf".
 In France, the series was known as Edgar, Detective Cambrioleur (Edgar, Detective Burglar) with Lupin himself renamed "Edgar de la Cambriole" (Edgar of Burglary).
 Monkey Punch stated that using the same character design, behavior, and face would be illegal, but using a name alone is not illegal.
 In 2012, Leblanc's original Arsène Lupin entered the public domain in France due to 70 years passing since his death in 1941, and is in the public domain for any country that enforces the rule of the shorter term.